TDP Kubernetes

 --docker-server=registry.tecnisys.com.br \

---docker-username=<your-username> \
+--docker-username=<username> \

---docker-password=<your-password> \
+--docker-password=<password> \

--n <namespace>
+-n <NAMESPACE>

 6.3.
 Insufficient resources

-Check resource consumption in the cluster:
+Check resource consumption on the cluster:

 kubectl top nodes

-kubectl top pods -n <namespace>
+kubectl top pods -n <NAMESPACE>

 Adjust resource limits in the values.yaml file and run an upgrade:

-helm upgrade tdp-kafka oci://registry.tecnisys.com.br/helm/tdp-kafka \
+helm upgrade tdp-kafka oci://registry.tecnisys.com.br/tdp/charts/tdp-kafka \

 --namespace tdp-project \